ROCm/omniperf/docs/conceptual/pipeline-metrics.rst

 .. note::

-   As mentioned earlier, the measurement of kernel cycles and time typically cannot directly be compared to e.g., Wave Cycles.
+   As mentioned earlier, the measurement of kernel cycles and time typically cannot be directly compared to, for example, wave cycles.
 This is due to two factors: first, the kernel cycles/timings are measured using a counter that is impacted by scheduling overhead, this is particularly noticeable for "short-running" kernels (less than 1ms) where scheduling overhead forms a significant portion of the overall kernel runtime.
-Secondly, the Wave Cycles metric is incremented per-wavefront scheduled to a SIMD every cycle whereas the kernel cycles counter is incremented only once per-cycle when *any* wavefront is scheduled.
+Secondly, the wave cycles metric is incremented per-wavefront scheduled to a SIMD every cycle whereas the kernel cycles counter is incremented only once per-cycle when *any* wavefront is scheduled.